MatejBrHe/TTPP-projekt/README.md

 3. Test runner module for Node.js ([more info](https://nodejs.org/api/test.html))
 4. Assert module for Node.ja ([more info](https://nodejs.org/api/assert.html))

-Additional components like chromedriver.exe or geckodriver.exe might be needed (on my PC it worked without them, but if it doesn't work for you follow [installation instructions here](https://www.npmjs.com/package/selenium-webdriver)).
+Additional components like chromedriver.exe or geckodriver.exe might be needed (on my PC it worked without them, but if it doesn't work for you follow the [installation instructions here](https://www.npmjs.com/package/selenium-webdriver)).

 ## Software tested